ai-platon/krokodil/README.md

 ### 2. Get a free Groq API key

 Go to [console.groq.com/keys](https://console.groq.com/keys) and create a key.
 > 💡 Groq is free and extremely fast — words are generated in under 2 seconds.

 ### 3. Open the game

-Simply open `krokodil.html` in any modern browser — no server, no install needed.
+Open `krokodil.html` in any modern browser — no server, no install needed.

 ---

-## 📱 Mobile
+## 📱 Mobile Interface

-The game is fully playable on any phone — no app needed, just open the file in your browser.
+The game is fully playable on any phone — as a browser page or as the Android APK.

 The interface uses a bottom tab bar: